AS97GitHub/LangTool-X/README.md

 ## Usage

+> ⚠️ A `.bed` file is required for both extraction and conversion.

 ### Python script

-> On Windows, you can use either `python` or `py` to run the script, depending on your Python installation.
+> ⚠️ On Windows, you can use either `python` or `py` to run the script, depending on your Python installation.

-> On Linux/macOS you may need to use `python3` instead of `python`.
+> ⚠️ On Linux/macOS you may need to use `python3` instead of `python`.

 #### Extract strings from `.dat` to `.txt`: